swatisoni86/Bank-Customer-Churn-Analysis/README.md

 - Write descriptive commit messages

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### 📋 License Summary
 - ✅ Commercial use
 - ✅ Modification
 - ✅ Distribution
 - ✅ Private use
-- ❌ Liability
-- ❌ Warranty

 ## 🙏 Acknowledgments